Frequently Asked Questions - Burstcoin FAQs

 Bittrex requires every deposit to include an un-encrypted message indicating which account is to be credited.
-Burstcoin encrypts messages by default.
-If you did not deselect the encryption box or did not include the required message, contact Bittrex support with all of the details and eventually they will credit your account.
+Burstcoin encrypts messages by default, so you need to deselect the encryption box before sending the deposit.
+If you have sent a deposit with an encrypted message, contact Bittrex support with all of the details.
+Eventually they will credit your account.
 It is important to follow instructions carefully and to fully understand what you are doing at all times as it is possible to lose coins due to inadvertent errors such as this.

 Are the generated 12-word passphrases secure?

 These have been designed to be secure.
 It has been estimated that a systematic attack testing all possible combinations of words from the selection set (dictionary) against an account (known as a brute force attack) would require 13,537,856,339,904,134,474,012,675,034 years to be successful.
-While the system generated passphrase is secure, many users adjust the passphrase by adding an element of complexity (entropy) such as special characters, numbers, capitalization, or a few extra words in a foreign language.
+While the system generated passphrase is secure, many users adjust the passphrase by adding an element of complexity (entropy) such as numbers, capitalization, or a few extra words in a foreign language.
 These and other modifications to increase complexity are permitted and will not adversely affect the operation of your wallet.
 They may even provide a degree of psychological comfort.
-(See FAQs 5 & 7)

 For more information, see the following analysis: https://burstforum.net/topic/4766/the-canary-burst-early-warning-system